-1. To make a lap joint on the given wooden piece according to the given dimensions.
-2. To make a dove tail-joint on the given wooden piece according to the given dimensions.
-3. A. Wiring of one light point controlled by one single pole switch, a three pin socket controlled by a single pole switch B. Wiring of two light points connected in series and controlled by single pole switch.
+1. To make a lap joint on the given wooden piece according to the given dimensions 2.
+To make a dovetail joint on the given wooden piece according to the given dimensions.
+3. (a)Wiring of one light point controlled by one single pole switch, a three pin socket controlled by a single switch (b)Wiring of two light points connected in series and controlled by single pole switch.
 Verify the above circuit with different bulbs.
-Wiring of two light points connected in parallel from two single pole switches and a three pin socket 4.
-Stair case wiring-wiring of one light point controlled from two different places independently using two 2- way switches.
+Wiring of two light points connected in parallel from two single pole switches and a threepin socket.

-5. To make external threads for GI pipes using die and connect the GI pipes as per the given diagram using taps, couplings & bends.
-6. A. To connect the GI pipes as per the given diagram using, couplings, unions, reducer & bends.
-B. To connect the GI pipes as per the given diagram using shower, tap & valves and Demonstrate by giving water connection
+4. Stair case wiring Wiring of one light point controlled from two different places independently using two 2way switches.
+5. To make external threads for GI pipes using die and connect the GI pipes as per the given diagram using taps, couplings, and bends.
+6. To connect the GI pipes as per the given diagram using, Coupling, Unions, reducers, and bends.
+To connect the GI pipes as per the given diagram using shower, tap, and valves and demonstrate by giving water connection.